0xc0ffea/drmfreeaudible/README.md

 ## Installation notes (including Windows WSL)

-Windows users must install the Windows Linux Subsystem (WSL) first.
+Windows users must install the WSL (Windows subsystem for Linux) from Microsoft first.
 See https://docs.microsoft.com/en-us/windows/wsl/install-win10

 This assumes you're using a debian derived distribution (or for Windows WSL users, have installed from from the Windows Store) such as Ubuntu.